wirginiaromanowska/Notes_On_Things/Houdini_Smoke_And_Pyro.md

 - set Substeps on the dopnet to as many samples as yopu need per frame e.g. 50 (this will change shape of the sim
 - after dopimport fieelds use timeshift with $FF*0.02
 - switch off intiger option ont he timeshift
+## 26. Microsolvers
+- dissipate - goes to second input - pre-solve
+- turbulence to third - velocity update
+- velocity modifying solvers go to advect input
+- solvers that add density and velocity go to last input
+- resize and other stuff that doesn;t directly affect sim goes to pre-solve